KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

 # Rethinking the pointer type

-The better understand this extension, first focus on `OpTypeUntypedPointerKHR` as that is the "core" change.
+To better understand this extension, first focus on `OpTypeUntypedPointerKHR` as that is the "core" change.
 By using this new pointer type, you will find the reason the other "untyped" instructions were added to go along with it.

 Let's use this very basic example of load and storing to a storage buffer ([view online](https://godbolt.org/z/5Wx1PsxG7)):